irivelez/web-search-rag-chat/README.md

 - `requirements.txt` - Python dependencies
 - `.env` - API key configuration

+## 💡 Why This Exists
+Someone in my LinkedIn audience asked: "Un RAG con alguna db de vectores, con patrón sencillo" This is the answwer - a hybrid RAG system that never gets outdated.

 ## 🔍 How It Works

 1. **PDF Processing**: Documents are extracted, cleaned, and chunked for optimal retrieval